hungcq/knowledge-repo/wip/microservices-patterns.md

     - Difficult to decide when to adopt
   -> Many issues has multiple solutions, each with different set of tradeoffs
 - Pattern:
-  - Def: reusable solution to a problem that occur in a particular context
   - Describe:
     - Issues
     - Result: